Trustworthy Systems @ Data61: Formerly SSRG @ NICTA

 - Why?
 To address the need for developing and deploying trustworthy software quickly and effectively.

 - Where?
-From the embedded space to large cloud and enterprise systems.
+From the embedded space to desktop and cloud systems.

 - How?
-By applying rigorous techniques to achieve solid and practically meaningful guarantees, ranging from provable security, safety, and reliability properties of critical systems, to integrated and adaptive architectures that predictably meet performance and business objectives in real-word enterprise environments.
+By applying rigorous techniques to achieve solid and practically meaningful guarantees, with from provable security, safety, and reliability properties of critical systems.

 - Who?
-We are a group of experts spanning four major research disciplines, with a track record in formally verified microkernel-based systems (seL4 and L4.verified) and successful enterprise architecture services engagements.
+We are a group of experts spanning three major research disciplines, with a track record in formally verified microkernel-based systems (seL4 and L4.verified).

 - Read more about our vision, our past achievements, and our publications.